ExploringLies/lies-have-short-legs/docs/index.md

 ## Who are the biggest liars (people/groups/context)
 **TODO:**
 We consider as big liar a person who is reported to lie often with respect to the politifacts data gathered.
-The biggest liar is the USA president Donald Trump with **92 pants** on fire statements.
+The biggest liar is the U.S. president Donald Trump with **92 pants** on fire statements.
 It corresponds to **14%** of its recorded statements.
 Michele Barman has a even higher pants on fire percentage of **26%** for **16** pants on fire.
 She is a member of the Republican Party and is a former member of the United States House of Representatives.
 Other politicians as Mitt Romney, Rick Perry or Newt Gingrich have between 10 and 15 pants on fire.
-The former USA president Barac Obama has **9** pants on fire, but it represents a proportion of pants on fire **10** times lower than for Donald Trump.
+The former U.S. president Barac Obama has **9** pants on fire, but it represents a proportion of pants on fire **10** times lower than for Donald Trump.

 ## Do politicians coming from different states lie more?
 **TODO:**